 UNITED STATES

-United States at a Glance
+United States Essentials

 Language: English is the primary language, though Spanish is widely spoken across the country.

-Visas & Entry: Many travelers can enter under the Visa Waiver Program (ESTA), but requirements vary by country.
+Entry Requirements: Many travelers can enter under the Visa Waiver Program (ESTA), but requirements vary by country.
 Always check before booking.

 Electricity: 120V with Type A/B plugs.
 If you’re coming from Europe or the UK, you’ll need an adapter.